-Our search identified 15 trials within the MDMA-AP clinical trial development program for the treatment of PTSD, including thirteen Phase II and two Phase III trials.15 Prior systematic reviews of Phase II trial evidence (see Supplement Section D5) contributed to the Breakthrough Therapy designation by the FDA and revised study design of Phase III trials for MDMA-AP.16
+Our search identified 17 trials within the MDMA-AP clinical trial development program for the treatment of PTSD, including thirteen Phase II and two Phase III trials.
+Prior systematic reviews of Phase II trial evidence (see Supplement Section D5) contributed to the Breakthrough Therapy designation by the FDA and revised study design of Phase III trials for MDMA-AP.

-This review primarily focuses on MAPP1 and MAPP2, the pivotal and confirmatory Phase III clinical trials that evaluated the short-term efficacy and safety of MDMA-AP for treating moderate-tosevere PTSD.
+This review primarily focuses on MAPP1 and MAPP2, the pivotal and confirmatory Phase III clinical trials that evaluated the short-term efficacy and safety of MDMA-AP for treating moderate-to-severe PTSD.
 The two trials enrolled a total of 194 adults who met the DSM-5 criteria for either moderate (14%) or severe (86%) PTSD for at least six months (see Table 3.1).
 Trial participants had a diagnosis of PTSD for approximately 15 years at study baseline; patients were 40 years old on average, two thirds (69%) were female, and the majority were White (71%).
 A majority of participants (85%) had multiple sources of trauma in connection with their PTSD.
 Previous treatment with a trauma-focused psychotherapy was common, with a smaller subset of participants reporting prior use of pharmacotherapy (sertraline or paroxetine).
 A notable subsection of the trial population (22%) had the dissociative PTSD subtype, hypothesized by some to be associated with more severe PTSD symptoms and more difficult to treat.
-17,18 However, these hypotheses have not vet been conclusively validated.
-19-21 A large subset of the trial population (~40%) had previous lifetime experience with MDMA; it is not clear whether this use constitutes therapeutic or recreational use of the drug.
-Nonetheless, the baseline use of MDMA in the trial population starkly contrasts with the estimated 0.8% of US population aged 12 and older who have used MDMA in 2021.
-See Supplement Table D8 for additional study details and baseline information.
+19,20 However, these hypotheses have not yet been conclusively validated.
+21-23 A large subset of the trial population (~40%) had a history of illicit MDMA use.
+The baseline use of MDMA in the trial population starkly contrasts with the estimated 0.8% of US population aged 12 and older who have used MDMA in 2021.
+6 See Supplement Table D8 for additional study details and baseline information.